 Start by creating an account with RSI.
-Its simple easy and fast.

 When you become an executive search candidate with Reaction Search International Executive Search Firm, you place yourself at a certain amount of risk with your current employer.
 Consequently, you are entitled to the utmost confidentiality from both the RSI Executive Search Firm Team and prospective employers.

 To safeguard your confidentiality, our Executive Search Recruiters will:

 It is important to remember that you do not become an executive search candidate until an RSI Executive Search Recruiter has conducted an initial evaluation of your suitability for a particular position and you have expressed an interest in continuing with the executive search process.

 If either of these two criteria is missing, you cannot be considered a candidate for a potential position.